RKlompUU/SCRIPTWriter/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;side or the right hand side)\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The ".." specifies a range of allowed characters.\
 Any amount of whitespace is allowed between each instruction and between\
 the PUSH keyword and the subsequent bytestring.
-Parsing starts by applying\
+Parsing starts by applying the\
 Start rule.
 Anything after "\#" on a line is treated as a comment (similar to how comments work in Bash).\